duhon/magento-docker/README.md

     Proposed structure:
 ```
     ~/projects/livesearch/magento-docker    # this repo
-    ~/projects/livesearch/repos             # directory with repositories
+    ~/projects/livesearch/repos             # directory with repositories - MAGENTO_PATH in scripts
 ```

-2. Copy .env.dist in .env and update MAGENTO_PATH recently created directory path
+2. Copy `.env.dist` in `.env` and update `MAGENTO_PATH` with recently created repos path.

-3. Add $MAGENTO_DOMAIN from .env to hosts, e.g.:
+3. Add `$MAGENTO_DOMAIN` from .env to hosts, e.g.:

 ```
     sudo -- sh -c "echo '127.0.0.1 magento.test >> /etc/hosts"
 ```

-4. Add Magento authentication keys to access the Magento Commerce repository
+4. Add [Magento authentication](https://marketplace.magento.com/customer/accessKeys/) keys to access the Magento Commerce repository
- * copy the contents of `etc/php/auth.json.dist` to new `etc/php/auth.json` file and replace placeholders with your credentials
+ * copy the contents of `etc/php/auth.json.dist` to new `etc/php/auth.json` file and replace placeholders with your credentials.

 ### Project start
-Before run, set `MUTAGEN_INSTALLATION=YES` in .env

 Note, for the first installation (when you don't have cloned repositories yes) please change settings "RECLONE" to "yes" in ".env" file